wyuinche/mitum-js-util/README.md

 ### Generate Create-Contract-Accounts

-For new contract account, `currency id` and `initial amount` must be set.
-With source account, you can create and register new contract account for target public keys.
+For a new contract account, you need to set `current id` and `initial amount`.
+You can use a pre-registered account to create and register new contract accounts from the target public keys.

-Note that source account must be already registered one.

 #### Usage